Getting into a new MMORPG is exciting, but it also takes a lot of work.

 Lost Ark is definitely a very addictive and fun MMO you can play for a long time.
 Since it’s a Korean MMO, Lost Ark has a lot of pay-to-win elements as well as gambling-style mechanics.
 So be aware of those while you play this game.

-10. Albion Online
+11. Albion Online

 albion online

 Albion Online is a sandbox MMORPG that features a completely player-run economy.
-The game feels a lot more like Runescape but with better graphics and gameplay mechanics.
+The game feels a lot more like Runescape, but with better graphics and gameplay mechanics.

 In Albion, you don’t create a character with a specific class.
-It has class-less characters where you get to experiment with different builds.
+It has classless characters where you get to experiment with different builds.
 You can equip any gear and find the build that suits your playstyle.

 If you like ranged attacks, you can wield a staff.
 If you like close combat, you can equip some knight armor and chop down enemies.